-Head Boy and Prefect Team
+Head Boy Team

-Our Head Boy and Prefect Team are made up from Year 11 students who are outstanding role models and want to contribute to the life of KNBS.
-The Head Boy Team is made up of a Head Boy, alongside deputies and Head Prefects.
-Each Head Prefect is responsible for a specific student leadership area: Sports Rep; Peer Mentoring; Eco-travel Reps and School Council and help run these programmes in school.
+Our Head Boy Team are made up from Year 11 students who are outstanding role models and want to contribute to the life of KNBS.
+The Head Boy Team is made up of a Head Boy, alongside Deputies and Head Prefects.
+Each Head Prefect is responsible for a specific student leadership area: Sports; Philanthropy (charity); Peer mentoring; Academic mentoring; Outdoor community team; House competitions and School Council.
+The Head Prefects help run these programmes in school.
 The whole team meet once a half term and have a presence at anything whole-school related.